nitanagdeote/IndiaCrimeData/README.md

 ## Data Sources
-National Crime Records Bureau (NCRB): https://ncrb.gov.in Open Government Data (OGD) Platform India: https://data.gov.in
+National Crime Records Bureau (NCRB): https://ncrb.gov.in Open Government Data (OGD) Platform India: https://data.gov.in This project is licensed under the MIT License.
-## Contributing
-We welcome contributions from the community.
-To contribute:

-Fork the repository.
-Create a new branch (git checkout -b feature-branch).
-Commit your changes (git commit -m 'Add new feature').
-Push to the branch (git push origin feature-branch).
-Open a Pull Request.
-Please ensure all new features are covered by tests and adhere to the project's coding standards.

-## License
-This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgements